Your Privacy is protected.

 Candida is a microbe that falls under the category of fungal infection.
 There are a variety of other microbes underneath the infection umbrella, as well, that can attack the body.
 These include bacteria, parasites, and viruses.
 Any of these can be stressors for Candida or other fungal infections and can drive health problems, including a leaky gut.

 There are many species of Candida, including Candida krusei and Candida albicans.
-Candida albicans is the more common species—it is the one that typically causes jock itch, yeast infections, athlete’s foot, nail fungus, and even dandruff.
+Candida albicans is the more common species.
+It is the one that typically causes jock itch, yeast infections, athlete’s foot, nail fungus, and even dandruff.

 Candida can stress many areas of the body, including the adrenal glands, liver, and brain.
 And Candida with other stressors, such as endotoxins, bacteria, gluten, and food allergens, in the intestines can cause a leaky gut.

-Candida and the Adrenal Glands
+Candida & Adrenal Glands

 Candida and other fungal infections put stress on our adrenal glands.
 Our adrenal glands sit right on top of our kidneys, and these glands deal with inflammation.
 The stress and inflammation caused by a Candida infection will force our adrenal glands to come to the rescue and help heal all that inflammation in the gut and the body.

 The adrenals produce cortisol to get rid of a lot of this inflammation.
 Imagine you have a smoldering fire.
 The adrenals are like the fire hose, and the cortisol is the water that’s going to extinguish fire in the gut.

 Candida can produce its own toxins.
 For instance, bacteria produce a toxin called lipopolysaccharide, or endotoxin.
 Candida, and other funguses, produces mycotoxin.